-Because many Mexican doctors complete their medical training in Europe or the US, they are often fluent in English; that said, expats should not expect the same from nurses.
+Because many Mexican doctors complete their medical training in Europe or the USA, they are often fluent in English.
+That said, expats should not expect the same from nurses.

 Health insurance in Mexico

 Pharmacies in Mexico

 Expats should have no problem finding pharmacies in Mexico, as there are many available around the country.
 This is largely a result of the many Americans that travel to Mexico to buy discounted prescription medication.

 Health hazards in Mexico